La-Familia-Carbajal/assignment_1/README.md

 ### Things to keep in mind:
 - Try to use the ASP.NET tags in your HTML to get used to how they work and what the different tag attributes do
-- Be sure to use the `DataGrid` ASP.NET tag to display lists of items to learn how to bind data to a list